keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 - I'm not immediately interested in building a creative studio or managing anything larger than myself
 - I can afford to live working on a single project at a time
-- I can always scale up if I want or need to
+- I can scale up the amount of work I take on if I want or need to

 These realizations helped me decide to work on only a single project at a time.